-NAIRY BAGHRAMIAN coude à coude
+NAIRY BAGHRAMIAN Parloir

-Nairy Baghramian b.
-1971 in Isafahan, Iran is a visual artist living and working in Berlin since 1984.
-Her work has been the subject of monographic exhibitions in an array of institutions, including MUDAM, Luxembourg (2019); Museo Reina Sofia, Madrid (2018); SMK, Copenhagen (2017); Walker Art Center, Minneapolis (2016); S.M.A.K, Ghent (2016); Museo Tamayo, Mexico City (2015); Museo Serralves, Porto (2014); the Art Institute of Chicago (2014).
-Baghramian also participated at Skulptur Projekte Muenster (2017 / 2007); documenta 14 in Kassel and Athens (2017); Lyon Biennale (2017); Berlin Biennale (2014 / 2008); 54th and 58thVenice Biennale (2011/2019).
+Born in 1971 in Isafahan, Iran, Nairy Baghramian is a visual artist living and working in Berlin.
+Her work has been the subject of solo exhibitions at an array of institutions, including Secession, Vienna (2022), GAM, Milan (2021), MUDAM, Luxembourg (2019); the Museo Reina Sofia, Madrid (2018); SMK, Copenhagen (2017); Walker Art Center, Minneapolis, USA (2016); S.M.A.K, Ghent (2016); Museo Tamayo, Mexico City (2015); Museo Serralves, Porto (2014); the Art Institute of Chicago (2014).
+Baghramian also participated in Skulptur Projekte, Muenster (2017 / 2007); documenta 14, Kassel and Athens (2017); Lyon Biennale (2017); Berlin Biennale (2014 / 2008); 54th and 58thVenice Biennale (2011/2019).